 (c) sets out decisions about the care of the child including —

-(i) decisions about placement; and
+(i) decisions about placement arrangements; and

+(iia) secure care decisions referred to in section 88G; and

 (ii) decisions about contact between the child and a parent, sibling or other relative of the child or any other person who is significant in the child’s life.

 (2) As soon as practicable after a child first comes into the CEO’s care, the CEO must prepare and implement a care plan for the child.